1969 Houston Astros season: Rest of May

-June
+June—July

 Starting June 4, and continuing until August 3, Jimmy Wynn scaled an on-base streak to 52 games to set the franchise record.
 He batted .322, with a .500 on-base percentage (OBP) and .586 slugging percentage (SLG), garnering 56 hits and 63 bases on balls (BB).
 Wynn's streak trailed the NL record by 6 games, held by Duke Snider, who reached base at least once each game from May 13–July 11, 1954.
 Meanwhile, from June 25–August 18, 1975, Greg Gross proceeded to reach base 52 consecutive games, which equaled Wynn for the franchise record.

 On June 5, Joe Morgan's 4-fort-4 day with a home run and four runs scored led a Houston win over the St. Louis Cardinals, 11–6.
 Astros starter Larry Dierker, on 24-hour leave from duty with the Army on June 8, outdueled Cardinals ace Steve Carlton over 11 innings.
 Dierker capped off the night by hitting the game-winning run batted in (RBI) for a 2–1 win.

+Right-hander Fred Gladding established a club record by converting his 14th consecutive save on June 13, with this scintilla having begun on June 18 of the year prior.
+During save situations, Gladding allowing just 14 baserunners of 60 total batters faced, 11 hits over 17 1/3 innings, surrendering no runs.
+Gladding's feat remained the franchise longest until Dave Smith converted 15th consecutive on June 11, 1987, until totaling 18 on July 2, 1987.
+(Note: Longest streak of consecutive games, up to 2003, playing for HOU, in the regular season, requiring saves ≥ 1, sorted by most games matching criteria.)

+Wynn established another club record starting July 6 by drawing at least one base on balls in each of 11 consecutive contests, enduring until July 15.
+Wynn drew 18 total walks with this active streak, while slashing.294 / .538 / .647 / 1.186.
+He also slammed 4 home runs and acquired 4 stolen bases.
+Exactly one year after Wynn commenced his streak, Morgan began his own record-tying period, while Alex Bregman achieved the same in 2019.
+(Note: The major league record is 22 by Roy Cullenbine, from July 2–22, 1947.
+Criteria: Longest streak of consecutive games, in the regular season, requiring bases on balls ≥ 1, sorted by most games matching criteria.)